ansible/workshops/exercises/ansible_f5/4.2-tower-workflow/README.md

 2. Click on the green ![templates link](images/add.png) button.
 Select the **Workflow Template**.

-3. Fill out the the form as follows:
+3. Fill out the form as follows:

 | Parameter | Value |
 |---|---|